FahadAminShovon/kubeTest/README.md

-# ***Deployeing an App using kubernetes***
+# ***Deploying an App using kubernetes***

 Here we will deploy a react based front end app and flask based backend api in kubernetes(minikube).

-##  ***Summaray***
+##  ***Summary***
 ---
-in this project we will make a simple react front end app and a python-flask backend app.

-we will build two images of our react app and python flask app. upload them to docker hub. build two deployemt and service file for deploying our projects on minikube .
+We will build two docker images.One for our react app and another for flask based restapi app.
+Then we will upload them to docker hub.
+We need two deployment and service file for deploying our projects on minikube .

 code for this project is available [here](https://github.com/FahadAminShovon/kubeTest).

-react app will take a number as input and will send it to the python backend .
+This react app will take a number as input and will send it to the rest api endpoint.
+This endpoint will reverse the number and make a json response.
 ![Input image](images/input.png)

-on clicking the submit button the react app will send a post request with the input number
+By clicking the submit button in the react app will send a post request.

 ```js
     state = {